55 Terrific 3rd Grade Science Projects Anyone Can Do

 Difficulty: Easy / Materials: Basic

-Fill water balloons with different solutions (oil, salt water, plain water, etc.) and place the balloons in a large bucket of water to see if they sink or float.
+Fill water balloons with different solutions (oil, salt water, fresh water, etc.) and place the balloons in a large bucket of water to see if they sink or float.
 This is a cool project to do with your 3rd grade science class on the playground on a sunny day.

-Learn more: Balloon Density at 123 Homeschool 4 Me
+Learn more: Balloon Density

 Colorful water in layers in double glass jars